New Zealand Taxpayers' Union: Activities

 During the 2025 New Zealand local elections, the Taxpayers Union released its "Ratepayers Protection Pledge" for mayoral and council candidates to sign.
 The three-point pledge stated that signatories would oppose any increases to council rates and levies, support measures to improve transparency of council expenditure and oppose unelected appointments to council committees with spending and regulatory powers.
 In early September 2025, several Dunedin mayoral candidates including Marie Laufiso, Future Dunedin leader Andrew Simms and Green candidate Mickey Treadwell accused the Taxpayers' Union of bullying candidates and breaching impartiality rules.
 In response, the Taxpayers Union's head of communications Tony Relf rejected accusations of bullying, and claimed that the public supported a rates cap.

+In December 2025, the Taxpayers' Union launched a pressure campaign attacking the financial management record of Finance Minister Nicola Willis, alleging that government spending exceeded the previous Sixth Labour government.
+The union released packaged fudge titled "Nicola Fudge Co.," with an image of Willis with the slogan "A treat today - A tax tomorrow."
+On 9 December, Willis challenged the organisation's chair Ruth Richardson, who served as Finance Minister in the Fourth National Government, to a debate in Parliament on the Government's financial management.
+In response, Richardson defended her group's pressure campaign, stating that they were holding Willis to account for the country's structural fiscal deficit.
+Following disagreements about the host and venue for the debate, Richardson pulled out of the debate on 16 December, stating the she would not be a "party to a circus or a sideshow designed to distract from fiscal failure."
+In response, Willis accused the Taxpayers' Union of being unwilling to show up for the debate and defended the Government's financial management.

 Networking

 Executive Director Jordan Williams attended an Atlas Network training session in 2015, and later received a fellowship grant from Atlas in 2018 to support the growth of the Taxpayers' Union.
 As of 2020, the Taxpayers Union is an official partner of the Atlas Network, alongside the New Zealand Initiative think-tank.
 According to Jordan Williams, the Atlas Network has accounted for up to one or two percent of its budget including awards and travel scholarships.

-The Taxpayers' Union shares a close relationship with the New Zealand Free Speech Union.
+The Taxpayers' Union shares a close relationship with the New Zealand Free Speech Union (FSU).
 Jordan Williams founded the FSU's predecessor, and both the Taxpayers' Union and FSU's offices are located next to each other.